Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Background and Related Work

 Extending the notion of matroidal network to networks which admit error correction, it was shown in \cite{PrRa_ISIT} that a network admits a scalar linear error correcting network code if and only if it is a matroidal error correcting network associated with a representable matroid.
 Constructions of networks from matroids with error correction capability were provided in \cite{PrRa_ISIT,PrRa_ISITA}.

-In scalar and vector network coding, it is inherently assumed that the dimensions of the message vectors are the same and also the same as the dimensions of the vectors carried in the edges of the network.
+It was shown in \cite{MeEfHoKa} that it is possible for a non-scalar linear solvable network to admit a vector linear solution, in which the edges carry vectors over $\mathbb{F}_q$ whose dimensions are same as that of the message vectors.
+Throughout this paper, by a vector network coding solution, we refer to a solution for which all the dimensions of the message vectors are equal to the edge vector dimension.
 It is possible that a network does not admit any scalar or vector solution, but admits a solution if all the dimensions of the message vectors are not equal to the edge vector dimension.
-Such network coding solutions, called Fractional Network Coding (FNC) solutions have been considered in \cite{CaDoFrZe,KiMe_FNC,DoFrZe_FNC}.
+Such network coding solutions called Fractional Network Coding (FNC) solutions, for which all the dimensions of the message vectors are not necessarily equal to the edge vector dimension, have been considered in \cite{CaDoFrZe,KiMe_FNC,DoFrZe_FNC}.
 The work in \cite{CaDoFrZe} primarily focusses on fractional routing, which is a special case of FNC.
 In \cite{KiMe_FNC}, algorithms were provided to compute the capacity region for a network, which was defined to be the closure of all rates achievable using FNC.
 In \cite{DoFrZe_FNC}, achievable rate regions for certain specific networks were found and it was shown that achievable rate regions using linear FNC need not be convex.

 An index coding problem $\mathcal{I}(X,\mathcal{R}),$ which is a special case of the general network coding problem, involves a sender which generates a set of messages $X=\{x_1,x_2,\dotso x_k\}$ and a set of receivers $\mathcal{R}$ which demand messages \cite{BaBiJaKo,ChSp,RoSpGe}.
-A receiver $R \in \mathcal{R}$ is specified by the tuple $(x,H)$ where $x \in X$ is the message demanded by $R$ and $H \subseteq X \setminus \{x\}$ is the side information possessed by R. In \cite{RoSpGe}, El Rouayheb, Sprinston and Georghiades analyzed the connection between network coding, index coding and multi-linear representations of matroids.
+A receiver $R \in \mathcal{R}$ is specified by the tuple $(x,H)$ where $x \in X$ is the message demanded by $R$ and $H \subseteq X \setminus \{x\}$ is the side information possessed by $R.$ In \cite{RoSpGe}, El Rouayheb, Sprinston and Georghiades analyzed the connection among network coding, index coding and multi-linear representations of matroids.
 In \cite{RoSpGe}, it was shown that the problem of finding a linear solution for a network coding problem can be reduced to the problem of finding a \textit{perfect linear index code} (for a formal definition see Section \ref{III B}) for an index coding problem, which was obtained from the network considered.
 Also, it was shown in \cite{RoSpGe} that the problem of finding a multi-linear representation for a matroid can be reduced to finding a perfect linear index code for an index coding problem obtained from that matroid.